 What you want that new habit to be?
 Be as specific as possible.
 Don’t just tell yourself you want to exercise more.
 Be intentional and say “I will go for a 30-minute walk every day”.
 After you take some time and think about what your new habit will be.
 You commit to yourself that you will stick to the when and how.
 Just by making that decision… half of your battle is over.

 Be very specific.
 The most specific the more you are likely to do it.
-If we were just to say “we want to exercise more” I could justify walking from couch to my fridge back to the couch as exercise.
+If we were just to say “we want to exercise more” I could justify walking from the couch to my fridge back to the couch as exercise.
 It defeats the purpose.

-Be specific.
-I will walk 30 minutes every day, so I made it a point to map out a route on Google Maps going from street to street.
+I will walk for 30 minutes every day, so I made it a point to map out a route on Google Maps going from street to street.
 It equals 1 mile and takes about 26 mins to walk.
 Not exactly 30 but close enough.
 I screenshot it and emailed it to myself so I could save it to my phone.

 Remind Yourself To Get It Done